avanderbergh/ist-coding-challenge/docs/README.md

 ### Common Features

 - Request validation using Zod schemas (countryCode and VAT number formats) is performed by the [`ValidationMiddleware`](/source/middleware/ValidationMiddleware.ts).
 This middleware ensures that:
   - The request body conforms to the expected schema.
   - The `countryCode` is supported by checking against a predefined map of VAT number regular expressions (`vatRegexMap`).
 Unsupported country codes result in a 501 error, so the coordinator only receives valid and supported country codes.
   - The VAT number format is valid for the given `countryCode` according to its regex pattern, returning a 400 error if not.
 - Orchestrates calls via the [`VatValidationCoordinator`](/source/services/VatValidationCoordinator.ts).
 This coordinator:
   - Implements the `VatValidator` interface.
-    - Takes a `RegionValidators` object in its constructor, mapping 'ch' and 'eu' to their respective validator instances.
+  - Accepts an _array_ of `VatValidator` implementations in its constructor, each exposing a `supportedCountries: string[]` list.
-    - Routes validation requests.
-It uses a simple `if (countryCode === "CH")` check to direct requests to the Swiss validator.
-For all other country codes, it safely falls back to the EU validator.
-This is robust because the preceding `ValidationMiddleware` guarantees that any non-CH country code reaching the coordinator is a supported one (implicitly an EU country in the current setup).
+  - Routes validation requests by finding the first validator whose `supportedCountries` includes the given `countryCode`.
-    - This design allows for straightforward extension; additional country-specific validators (e.g., for the UK post-Brexit) could be added with similar explicit checks, while the EU validator serves as a general fallback for other supported EU nations.
+  - This design is fully data-driven: adding a new region requires only providing a validator with its supported ISO codes.
 - All specific validators (EU and Swiss) extend the [`RetryableVatValidator`](/source/services/RetryableVatValidator.ts) base class, which provides common retry and timeout logic:
   - Implements a retry mechanism with exponential backoff and jitter.
 The default maximum number of retries is 5, and the base delay is 1000ms.
   - Respects `Retry-After` headers from services when present.
   - Handles specific HTTP status codes (429, 5xx) and network errors (`TypeError`) as retryable conditions.
   - Uses a custom `VatValidationError` class to convey error details, including whether an error is retryable.
   - Includes a `fetchWithTimeout` utility (default 5 seconds timeout) for all outgoing HTTP requests, using an `AbortController` to cancel requests that exceed the timeout.
 - Express-based REST API with JSON request/response.
 - OpenAPI 3.1 specification for API documentation.
 - Fully tested with Jest and Supertest (>=80% coverage).